rentes/docker-openldap/README.md

 Usage: ```client.sh start | stop | restart```

-The start option runs the OpenLDAP container and performs an ldap search from the command-line.
+The start option runs the OpenLDAP container and performs an ldap search from the command-line (see below the ldap search test).
-The stop options stops the container and removes them.
+The stop option stops the container and removes them.

 ## Docker-compose